powerpoint voice over

 It is especially useful if you want to create the voice over on PowerPoint in a different English accent than yours.
 Editing your scripts is much faster and simpler in this method as you do not need to re-record every time you decide to change something.
 Just edit your script and listen to the new version in seconds.

-Note - You would need a good microphone and a sound-proof/silent room to achieve a professional quality of voice recording.
+Note: You would need a good microphone and a sound-proof/silent room to get a clear recording and to achieve a professional quality of voice recording.

 Here is a step-by-step guide to show you how to do this in PowerPoint:

-Step 1 - Get your PowerPoint presentation optimised for voice over
+Step 1: Get your PowerPoint presentation optimized for voice over

 A good thumb rule to use is to budget 30-60 secs for each slide.
 E.g. if you have a 20 min slot, you would want to have 20-40 slides maximum.
 If you are explaining complex concepts in some slides, you may allot 2 mins of explanation per slide.